lucasmazza/stylus_rails/README.md

 ## Partials

-`stylus_rails` will skip all files starting with `_`, so you can use this naming convention with your partial styles.
+`stylus_rails` will skip all files starting with `_`, so you can use this naming convention on your partial styles.

 ## Folders

 By default, `stylus_rails` will compile all files existing at `public/stylesheets/stylus` to the `public/stylesheets` folder.
-For instance, `public/stylesheets/stylus/application.stylus` would generate `public/stylesheets/application.css`.
+For instance, `public/stylesheets/stylus/application.styl` would generate `public/stylesheets/application.css`.

 ## License